$state

 }

-Ceci est pratique lorsque vous souhaitez passer un état à une librairie externe ou à une API qui
+</script>Ceci est pratique lorsque vous souhaitez passer un état à une librairie externe ou à une API qui

-ne s’attend pas à recevoir un proxy, comme dans le cas de structuredClone
+ne s’attend pas à recevoir un proxy, comme dans le cas de structuredClone.

 Passer de l’état à des fonctions